mollie/commercetools/docs/CreateOrder.md

 | `shippingAddress: [shippingAddress]`                                       | `shippingAddress: [shippingAddress]`         | NO       |
 | `id: "09f525b2-b739-4168"`                                                 | `metadata: {cartId: "09f525b2-b739-4168"}`   | YES      |

-\* This field can be passed on in config as well, putting it on createPayment will override config value
+\* This field can be set in config as well, putting it on createPayment will override config value

 \** The `PaymentMethodInfo.method` accepts a single [mollie payment method](https://docs.mollie.com/reference/v2/orders-api/create-order).
 If not provided, you will receive an error. `PaymentMethodInfo.interface` is checked on every request and must be set to `mollie`.